 Then, in 1997, AWI’s husbandry program was resurrected when an Iowa pig farmer approached the organization and asked if it would approve his farm.
 AWI visited the farm and found that it met all but two of AWI’s protocols, and after appropriate changes were made on the farm, AWI gave its approval.
 Additional pig farmers were approved and AWI began expanding the program to embrace other species.
 By 2006, AWI had about 500 participating farmers in the program.

 In November of that year, AWI named the growing program Animal Welfare Approved and created a logo.
 The program’s standards were predicated on the principle of fitting the farming system to the animals, rather than the animal to the system.
 Animals could not be tail-docked, de-beaked or de-clawed to compensate for deficits in the environment or husbandry.
 Outdoor access was required for every farmed animal species.
 Environments had to be enriched with elements that enabled animals to behave naturally.
 For example, poultry had to be provided with roosts and nest-boxes and pasture to forage, ducks had to have access to water for swimming, and sows had to be able to build nests for delivering their piglets.
+The Animal Welfare Approved name is now used by A Greener World (and I wouldn’t link to them here) under an agreement with AWI.

 Over 9 billion chickens, pigs, cattle, turkeys, sheep, goats, ducks, and geese are bred, raised, and killed for food annually in America.
 Each is a social, feeling individual capable of experiencing pleasure.
 The vast majority, however, are only familiar with deprivation, fear, and pain.